 Fetoscopic Endoluminal Tracheal Occlusion Referral Guidelines

-The Center for Fetal Diagnosis and Treatment at Children’s Hospital of Philadelphia offers fetoscopic endoluminal tracheal occlusion (FETO) as part of a clinical research study for unborn babies with moderate to severe congenital diaphragmatic hernia (CDH).
+The Center for Fetal Diagnosis and Treatment at Children’s Hospital of Philadelphia offers fetoscopic endoluminal tracheal occlusion (FETO) as a treatment option for unborn babies with severe congenital diaphragmatic hernia (CDH).

 FETO may be offered at Children’s Hospital of Philadelphia’s Center for Fetal Diagnosis and Treatment in the following circumstances:

 - Severe pulmonary hypoplasia as defined by O/E LHR < 25%